 Here the metric on the right-hand side is given by Theorem \ref{metric}.
 This defines a functor

-Following \cite[Appendix 1, Def.
-5.3]{YZ1}, we say that a hermitian line bundle $\CLL$ over a projective variety $\pi:\CX\to \Spec \ZZ$ is \emph{arithmetically positive} if the following holds: \begin{enumerate}[(1)] \item the generic fiber $\CL_\QQ$ is ample over $\CX_\QQ$; \item there exist a hermitian line bundle $\CNN$ over $\ZZ$ with $\wh\deg(\CNN)>0$ such that $\CLL-\pi^*\CNN$ is nef over $\CX$. \end{enumerate} Zhang's arithmetic Nakai--Moishezon theorem holds for arithmetically positive hermitian line bundles, see \cite[Cor.
+We say that a hermitian line bundle $\CLL$ on a projective variety $\pi:\CX\to \Spec \ZZ$ is \emph{arithmetically positive} if the following holds: \begin{enumerate} \item the generic fiber $\CL_\QQ$ is ample on $\CX_\QQ$; \item there exist a hermitian line bundle $\CNN$ on $\Spec \ZZ$ with $\wh\deg(\CNN)>0$ such that $\CLL-\pi^*\CNN$ is nef on $\CX$. \end{enumerate} This is equivalent to the definition of the same notion in \S\ref{app subsec ample}.
+Recall that Theorem \ref{app NM} states Zhang's arithmetic Nakai--Moishezon theorem holds for arithmetically positive hermitian line bundles; see also \cite[Cor.
 4.8]{Zha1} and \cite[Cor.
 5.1]{Mor7}.

 \begin{lem} Let $f:\CX\to \CY$ be a flat morphism of relative dimension $n$ of projective arithmetic varieties (over $\ZZ$).
-Let $\CLL_1,\cdots, \CLL_{n+1}$ be hermitian line bundles with integrable metrics over $\CX$.
-Then the following are true: \begin{enumerate}[(1)] \item If $\dim \CY=1$, then
+Let $\CLL_1,\cdots, \CLL_{n+1}$ be hermitian line bundles with integrable metrics on $\CX$.
+Then the following are true: \begin{enumerate} \item If $\dim \CY=1$, then

 \item If $\CLL_1,\cdots, \CLL_{n+1}$ are nef, then $\pair{\CLL_1,\cdots, \CLL_{n+1}}$ is nef. \item If $\CLL_1,\cdots, \CLL_{n+1}$ are arithmetically positive, then $\pair{\CLL_1,\cdots, \CLL_{n+1}}$ is arithmetically positive. \end{enumerate} \end{lem}